NoBlackBoxes/LastBlackBox/course/bootcamp/day_2/README.md

 - *Task 4*: Generate PWM for buzzer
 - *Task 5*: Build a Theremin

+- This pinout of the Arduino might be useful: [Anduino Nano Pinout](resources/pinout_arduino_nano.png)

 ### Programming Arduino

 - If you are new to programming microcontrollers (or programming in general), then watch this video before starting the programming tasks: https://vimeo.com/627783660